Piezoelectric Soft Robot Inchworm Motion by Tuning Ground Friction through Robot Shape: Quasi-Static Modeling and Experimental Validation: Soft body robot model: contact force against the ground and friction asymmetry

-Experiments are conducted to validate the ground force difference between two ends.
-Five identical scales were put in a line under the robot during driving.
-The five scales are next to each other without gaps, and they cover all the bottom areas of the robot.
-This is to measure the ground force distribution for different robot postures.
+Experiments were conducted to validate the {contact force} difference between the two ends.
+Five scales (each 9 cm long) were put in a row under the robot, one per actuator, to measure the total {contact force} of each section of the robot.

-Fig. \ref{fig:model:ground-force-difference} plots the ground force difference ratio as a function of voltage of the lifting actuator \#1 comparing model and experiments, in two cases: (i) $V_{2}=300$ V, $V_{3}=-960$ V, $V_{4}=300$ V, $V_{5}=0$ V; and (ii) $V_{2}=50$ V, $V_{3}=-120$ V, $V_{4}=50$ V, $V_{5}=0$ V. Error bars represent standard deviations.
+Fig. \ref{fig:model:ground-force-difference} plots the force asymmetry $F_{\text{Asymm}}$ and the ratio $F_{\text{Asymm}}/F_{g,R}$, from model and experiment as a function of the applied voltages, in two cases: (i) $V_{2}=300$ V, $V_{3}= {-580}$ V in modeling ($+1000$ V in experiment with type P1 actuator), $V_{4}=300$ V, $V_{5}=0$ V; and (ii) $V_{2}=50$ V, $V_{3}=-70$ V ($+120$ V in experiment with type P1 actuator), $V_{4}=50$ V, $V_{5}=0$ V. Error bars represent standard deviations.
 Model and experiments match well.
-The ground force can be 30\% more on the left end in the second case.
+For our parameters with real-world actuators, the ground contact force is as much as 30\% higher on the left end than on the right end.

-This number might be too small to overcome the surface variation.
-However, this asymmetry will be boosted when there are mass loads at both ends of the robot.
-When $\Delta m$ heavy loads are placed on both ends of the robot, similarly we will have: